markwoodhall/clj-ravendb/README.md

 ###  Master Only Write

-If you've created an endpoint that support replication by default write operations will only go to the master, you can change this behavior using the following:
+If you've created an endpoint that supports replication by default write operations will only go to the master, you can change this behavior using the following:

 ```
 #!clojure